 The before pictures were taken right before carrying out the Plasma mole removal in April 2016.
 The after pictures were taken in November 2016 because we had the opportunity to meet the subject again over 2 years after the procedure.
 As we can see, the aesthetic results are excellent, no trace of the previous mole can be found.
 In order words the results are seamless, meaning that it is not even possible to identify the spot were the mole resided before, even by a careful examination.
 We only knew the moles were there because we have the evidence and helped carry out the removal.

-As we know, during the healing process the scab forms 3 days after the procedure and once the scabs fall off on their own the area becomes slightly pinker and it has a slight different texture than the rest of the skin.
-Then this difference in skin texture and colour usually fades on its own accord over time.
-In this case is it not possible to appraise these effects because of the long time distance from the procedure.
-The location where the moles were previously located cannot be recognised and therefore the results are completely seamless.
+As we know, during the healing process the scab forms 3 days after the procedure and once the scabs fall off on their own the area becomes slightly pinker and it has a slightly different texture than the rest of the skin.
+Then this difference in skin texture and color usually fades on its own accord over time.
+In this case is it not possible to appraise these effects because of the longtime distance from the procedure.
+The location where the moles were previously located cannot be recognized and therefore the results are completely seamless.

-In reality there is no guarantee that any benign skin lesion can be removed without scarring or without leaving some permanent skin texture difference of some sort.
-Unfortunately there is no device or method or procedure which can guarantee scar free results every time even when the procedure is carried out correctly.
-This is because there are too many factors affecting the end results, one of the them being the after-care.
+In reality, there is no guarantee that any benign skin lesion can be removed without scarring or without leaving some permanent skin texture difference of some sort.
+Unfortunately, there is no device or method or procedure which can guarantee scar-free results every time even when the procedure is carried out correctly.
+This is because there are too many factors affecting the end results, one of them being the after-care.

-However even if the removal procedure is carried out correctly and the after-care followed to the letter, the way the individual skin recovers is different form person to person and some people can be more prone than others to develop scarring, permanent change in skin texture, hyper-pigmentation etc.
+However even if the removal procedure is carried out correctly and the after-care followed to the letter, the way the individual skin recovers is different from person to person and some people can be more prone than others to develop scarring, permanent change in skin texture, hyperpigmentation etc.

-However there are clinics adversing scar free removal.
-It is our opinion that although the likelihood of the development of scars or permanent skin texture change is statistically very low, the likelihood of developing undesired long term adverse reactions can be minimised, however can never be completely ruled out despite the method used; therefore seamless results should not be promised since there are far too many factors affecting the final results even if the treatment were carried out in a perfect fashion.
+However, there are clinics advertising scar-free removal.
+It is our opinion that although the likelihood of the development of scars or permanent skin texture change is statistically very low, the likelihood of developing undesired long-term adverse reactions can be minimised, however can never be completely ruled out despite the method used; therefore seamless results should not be promised since there are far too many factors affecting the final results even if the treatment were carried out in a perfect fashion.

-In this case no sun protection was used as the treatment was carried out in Poland were the UV light is relatively weak.
+In this case, no sun protection was used as the treatment was carried out in Poland where the UV light is relatively weak.

-Like in this case, if tha area is looked after properly the scab should form the third or fourth day after the treatment.
-If case it has not formed on the fourth day, this may mean that the area is not healing correctly and the likelihood of developing long term scarring or skin other adverse reactions is higher.
+Like in this case, if the area is looked after properly the scab should form the third or fourth day after the treatment.
+In case it has not formed on the fourth day, this may mean that the area is not healing correctly and the likelihood of developing long-term scarring or skin other adverse reactions is higher.